-After you have completed the forms and have signed and notarized them, make 2 complete copies of everything you have signed (one copy is for the Petitioner and one copy is for the Respondent).
+After you have completed the forms and have signed and notarized them, make 1 complete copy of everything you have signed.
 Copies can be obtained for a fee in the Court Business Center, on the 6th floor of the George Edgecomb Courthouse.